1170801121/1170801121.github.io/_posts/2019-09-20-Models for airports.md

     padding: 2px;">a scheme of taxi entry and exit</div>
 </center>

-Under this scheme, we also discuss the influence of the number of taxis waiting for passengers at the same time in the parking area on the departure rate per unit time, and because of the instability of passengers' boarding time, the departure rate per unit time will also be affected.
+Under this scheme, I also discussed the influence of the number of taxis waiting for passengers at the same time in the parking area on the departure rate per unit time, and because of the instability of passengers' boarding time, the departure rate per unit time will also be affected.
 We have established **a mathematical model, considered the above factors, calculated the unit time drive out rate corresponding to different parking spaces, and comprehensively considered the actual factors such as management cost, and obtained an optimal scheme**, so that the driver's income will be increased, and the cost paid by the management department will not be wasted too much.
 In particular, we consider **the impact of uncertainty in the real situation**, which is a bright spot.
 At last, the load rate of each parking space and the feasible adjustment method are discussed.

 $T$ is the time from the time when all vehicles of the k-th enter the departure area to the time when all vehicles of the K+1-th enter the departure area.
-In the process of derivation, we compute $T$ differently when the amount of parking spaces $2i$ is varied as follows.
+In the process of derivation, I computed $T$ differently when the amount of parking spaces $2i$ is varied as follows.

 <center>
 <img src="{{site.baseurl}}/assets/img/445.JPG" width="55%" height="55%" /><br>